 - The active ingredient in Roundup is the same ingredient in many weed killers available on the market today: glyphosate.

 - This is a non-selective (broad spectrum) systemic herbicide which means, unlike the other substances mentioned here, does actually kill plant roots, not just the foliage.
 If you want to read more, see https://en.wikipedia.org/wiki/Glyphosate.

 - If you read the label on any product containing glyphosate, you will see that is (like many other garden products) indeed a toxic substance.

 - Given the risks and possible repercussions of using glyphosate, either due to improper handling or application, for situations like weeds in a brick driveway, it really has no place in the home garden.

-- If there was a horrific invasion of something like poison ivy or other invasive that is going to take over and choke out natural habitat, that may be a suitable application.
+- If there was a horrific invasion of something like poison ivy or other invasive that is going to take over and choke out natural habitat, that may be a suitable application if permitted.